nf-core/rangeland/docs/usage.md

 As most remote sensing workflows, this pipeline relies on numerous sources of data.
 In the following we will describe the required data and corresponding formats.
-Mandatory input data consists of satellite data, a digital elevation model, a water vapor database, a data_cube, an area-of-interest specification and an endmember definition.
+Mandatory input data consists of satellite data, a datacube and a area-of-interest specification.
+Recommended inputs include a digital elevation model, a water vapor database, and an endmember definition.

 ### Satellite data